Flybe Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-If you choose to board an alternative flight from the airline, you’re still eligible for compensation.
-The most important thing is when you reach your final destination.
+If you agree to take a different flight from the airline, you’re still eligible for compensation.
+What matters most is when you reach your final destination.

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance